 David: Yeah, read the question carefully, but you will find that PTE Academic is not different from other kinds of tests.
 The main focus would be on comprehension.
 It may be the purpose of the speaker, it may be something more specific about the text, but most reading tasks are based around reading comprehension so understanding what the options are so multiple choice you have the options, A B C or D or the four different things or five different things that you can choose from.
 Looking and understanding those are key to being able to understand the question properly.
 The one tip I would give on multiple choice that multiple choice questions, they actually take quite a lot of skill to make and there are never any trick questions in PTE Academic tasks.
 There are no questions when there is more than one answer, so if it’s a single option multiple choice there’ll be one correct answer.
 The other answers will be wrong.

 Jay: Got it, yep good, so eliminating answer options is also critical.

 David: Yep and one you can eliminate quite easily because you can see clearly from the text that they’re not true.
 Other ones might be closer, but they’re never correct.

 Jay: Yep, good, excellent.
-Next one is multiple choice multiple answer, the text is quite a bit longer, it’s up to three hundred words.
+Next one is multiple choice multiple answer PTE task, the text is quite a bit longer, it’s up to three hundred words.
 So with this one is it about comprehension or is it about reading fore specific parts of the text.